Lets not pretend that everything is perfect. Things go wrong during interviews. However, preparation is where you triumph.

 Many job positions in today’s commercial world, a lot is centred on values and personality fit, rather than just skills.

-Michelle highlighted, “When talking to candidates, I always ask this simple question, ‘What are you going to do when you get up?’
+“When our consultants talk to candidates, they always ask this simple question, ‘What are you going to do when you get up?’
 What you do is create a narrative around the whole day that leads up to the interview.
 It helps you to be mentally prepared.
 This lets you visualise aspects of the day, that doesn’t mean rushing into a reception area within only a few minutes to spare.”

 The whole build up process should not lead to an interview that falls to pieces.
 When a recruitment agency takes on the role of the coach, when it comes to the day of interview, it is important to know that there are others rooting for you.